 Medical doctors are experts in a specialized field of their choosing.
 Obstetricians specialize in pregnancy, childbirth and postpartum.
 OBs are excellent surgeons and man, am I grateful for them.

 However, problems arise when doctors (and other care providers) operate as the experts of their patient’s bodies, don’t encourage collaboration, and exercise final say over their choices.
-Some women appreciate this medical model of care, but many women feel the opposite.
+Some women appreciate this medical model of care, but many women feel the opposite and want to fire their OB.
 Feelings of confusion, frustration, conflict, anger, and anxiety sometimes manifest when these inherent boundaries are violated.

 I prefer a more mother and baby centered model of care.
 This dynamic is one of collaboration, trust, informed consent and is a true partnership.
 Rather than a dynamic of authority and obedience, it is a relationship of mutuality where both parties take responsibility for a healthy outcome.